The Hardy Boys On Hulu: Should You Watch It?

 I don’t recall ever reading a book in the Hardy Boys series.
 I don’t think it’s necessary for the show, anyway.
 I always thought of the series as “like Nancy Drew, but for boys,” and that’s pretty much what it is.
 (Well, it’s the other way around, really, since the Hardy Boys series came first.)
 Both book series were born in the late 20s/early 30s, so the first thing you notice is that the names are quite…vintage.
 (As with classic superhero stories, everyone’s named something like Biff or Chet or Bruce.)
 Also, the original versions are wildly racist.

-And as with Nancy Drew, there have been TV adaptations of the Hardy Boys books before.
+And as with Nancy Drew (check out the series premiere), there have been TV adaptations of the Hardy Boys books before.
 The most well-known version is probably the 70s series, which starred Parker Stevenson and your mom’s crush Shaun Cassidy.
 That show, The Hardy Boys/Nancy Drew Mysteries, started out as a crossover between the two storylines before they rudely jettisoned Nancy altogether in the last season.

 image via Hulu